 Sustainable Newtown Square - watch the Township's progress toward sustainability

-As the Township progresses in our sustainability efforts, accomplishments or actions will be noted under the relative best practice.
+As the Township progresses in our sustainability efforts to advance beyond a Silver Status, accomplishments or actions will be noted under the relative best practice.
 The focus will be put on the best practices that apply and can be realistically accomplished.

 The following is a comprehensive list, per category. of the 130 best practices of the Sustainable Pennsylvania Community Certification Program.

 - Diversity, Equity & Inclusion

 - Local Economy

 - Other Sustainability Innovation